project-chip/connectedhomeip/docs/guides/darwin.md

 ### Enable Developer Mode on your Apple Device

-##### Note: Developer mode is a great way to get logs from your device as well as enables other useful developer tools
+##### Note: Developer mode is a great way to get logs from your device as well as enable other useful developer tools

 To enable developer mode, please follow the instructions [here](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device)